yael1019/ph3-sql-practice-squirrels/README.md

-# Phase 3 Mock Code Challenge - Squirrels at Home
+# Phase 3 Mock Code Challenge - Squirrels

 For this challenge, we'll be working with a domain that involves squirrels.